High Availability K3s and What That Means

 YouTube thumbnail for High Availability K3s and What That Means video

-# To get started, first launch a server node with the cluster-init flag to enable clustering and a token that will be used as a shared secret to join additional servers to the cluster.
+3. Activate Cluster: Launch a server node using the cluster-init flag.
+This flag facilitates clustering and uses a token as a shared secret to join additional servers to the cluster.

 curl -sfL https://get.k3s.io | K3S_TOKEN=SECRET sh -s - server --cluster-init

-# After launching the first server, join the second and third servers to the cluster using the shared secret
+1. Add Servers to the Cluster: Once the first server is launched, add the second and third servers to the cluster using the shared secret.

 curl -sfL https://get.k3s.io | K3S_TOKEN=SECRET sh -s - server --server https://<ip or hostname of server1>:6443

-At this point, your cluster is technically highly available.
-If a controller goes down, workloads will continue to function and new workloads can be scheduled.
+At this stage, your cluster is configured to be highly available, ensuring that even if a controller goes down, the workloads continue to function, and new workloads can be scheduled.

-K3s comes packaged with ServiceLB - formerly known as Klipper Load Balancer.
-This exposes any service of type LoadBalancer to the network outside your cluster.
+Fortunately, K3s comes bundled with ServiceLB, formerly known as Klipper Load Balancer.
+ServiceLB enables any service of type LoadBalancer to be exposed to the network outside your cluster.
+If you're more acquainted with MetalLB, you have the option to replace ServiceLB with it.